sanderlegit/zellix/README.md

 # What does it do?
 Under the hood, it creates a special zellij session, focued on using auto-closing panes to support windows in helix.

+# Installation
+If you don't want to run the directory directly, you can install it using `ln` and `chmod`.
+First, navigate to the directory where `run.nu` is located.
+Run `chmod +x run.sh` in your terminal to make the file runnable.
+Next, use `ln -s run.sh ~/.local/bin/zellix` to link run.nu to your local bin directory, then, to run, just use `zellix path/to/module` to run instead of having to use `nu ./run.nu path/to/module`.
+I personally prefer to just have an alias that does this, but if you prefer to link it to your bin folder, feel free to!

 # Usage
 In order to actually run the system, you must run the shell file with the following parameters.
 `module`: The location of the actual module path, this is just a folder, which will be added to the environment to support using any module folder.